-A common misconception is that the receptionists' only job is to 'pick up the phone'; such calls usually lead to tasks that need to be seen through.
+A common misconception is that the receptionists' only job is to 'pick up the phone'; calls are often fairly involved, and need to be seen through.

 - Giving out prescriptions